naqvik/textbook-errata/yiu-3e/errata.md

-## Errata for "The Definitive Guide to ARM Cortext-M3 and blabla", Liu/3e
+## Errata for "The Definitive Guide to ARM Cortext-M3 and blabla", Joseph Yiu/3e
 Please keep the rows in ascending page order, to facilitate fast lookup.

 | Page | Context       | Correction    | Submitter | Date       |